jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 (7) The cancellation or suspension of a person’s liability for deportation does not prevent the person from becoming liable for deportation on other grounds.

 ### 173 Right of victims to make submissions on suspension or cancellation of liability for deportation
-(1) In determining whether to cancel or suspend a person’s liability for deportation, the Minister must have regard to any written submissions made by a victim of an offence or offences of which the person who is liable for deportation has been convicted and from which his or her liability for deportation arises.
+(1) In determining whether to cancel or suspend a person’s liability for deportation, the Minister must have regard to any written submissions made by a victim of an offence or offences if—
+  (a) the person who is liable for deportation—
+    (i) has been convicted of the offence or offences; or (ii) has been found guilty of the offence or offences; or (iii) has pleaded guilty to the offence or offences; and (b) the person’s liability for deportation arises from that offence or those offences.
 (2) The Minister must, on a request for the purpose, make available to a lawyer or agent (if any) who is acting for the person who is liable for deportation a copy of all written submissions made by the victim.
 (3) The Minister, or a lawyer or agent acting for the person, must, on a request for the purpose, show the person a copy of all written submissions made by the victim.
 However, the person may not keep a copy of any of those submissions.
 (4) Despite subsections (2) and (3), the Minister may withhold from the person and every lawyer or agent (if any) acting for the person any part of the victim’s written submissions if, in the Minister’s opinion, the withholding of that part is necessary to protect the physical safety or security of the victim concerned.